The Prairie Crossing Learning Farm

 - Crew Leader Application - application for youth ages 19-22

 Enjoy visiting the farm?
-This season, the Learning Farm will offer a variety of new on-farm programs and events at the Prairie Crossing Farm.
-Come purchase organic plant starts, meet the farmers, and learn about a variety of fun & educational topics.
-Suburban Homesteading Workshop Series events require advance registration, which will be available online this summer.
+The Learning Farm offers a variety of on-farm workshops for adults and family-friendly events at the Prairie Crossing Farm.
+Come learn about a variety of fun & educational topics.
+Suburban Homesteading Adult Workshop Series events require advance registration, available online below:

 Pastured Poultry Programs